GenomeDK/genomedk-docs/content/news/2025-09-12-workshop-series-in-2025h2.md

 Each workshop is scheduled for four hours, including a 45 min. lunch break.

-There will be cake, coffee, and tea for attendants, so please remember to sign up.
+There will be cake, coffee, and tea for attendants, so please remember to sign up **no later than 3 days** before the workshop.
+Workshops with less than 10 sign-ups will be cancelled.

+{% note() %}
+Please help us circulate the workshop invitations to any relevant departments/groups, thanks!
+{% end %}

 # Getting started with high-performance computing on GenomeDK